yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

       connectionTimeout: 1
       # Name of the resource that will be used to identify the resource.
       resourceName: tyk
-      # Type of the span processor to use
+      # Type of the span processor to use.
+Valid values are “simple” or “batch”.
       spanProcessorType: batch
       # Type of the context propagator to use
       contextPropogation: tracecontext